+Professional boundaries allow a practitioner and a patient/client to engage safely and effectively in a therapeutic relationship.
 Professional boundaries refers to the clear separation that should exist between professional conduct aimed at meeting the health needs of patients or clients and a practitioner's own personal views, feelings and relationships which are not relevant to the therapeutic relationship.

 Professional boundaries are integral to a good practitioner-patient/client relationship.
 They promote good care for patients or clients and protect both parties.
 Good practice involves:

-- a). maintaining professional boundaries - b). never using a professional position to establish or pursue a sexual, exploitative or otherwise inappropriate relationship with anybody under a practitioner's care; this includes those close to the patient or client, such as their carer, guardian, spouse or the parent of a child patient or client - c). recognising that sexual relationships with people who have previously been a practitioner's patients or clients are often inappropriate, depending on the extent of the professional relationship and the vulnerability of a previous patient or client - d). avoiding the expression of personal beliefs to patients or clients in ways that exploit their vulnerability or that are likely to cause them distress.
+- a) maintaining professional boundaries - never using a professional position to establish or pursue a sexual, exploitative or otherwise inappropriate relationship with anybody under a practitioner's care; this includes those close to the patient or client, such as their carer, guardian, spouse or the parent of a child patient or client - c) recognising that sexual and other personal relationships with people who have previously been a practitioner's patients or clients are usually inappropriate, depending on the extent of the professional relationship and the vulnerability of a previous patient or client, and - avoiding the expression of personal beliefs to patients or clients in ways that exploit their vulnerability or that are likely to cause them distress.